pact-foundation/pact-python/examples/README.md

 hatch run example
 ```

-The code within the examples is intended to be well documented and you are encouraged to look through the code as well (or submit a PR if anything is unclear!).
+The code within the examples is intended to be well-documented and you are encouraged to look through the code as well (or submit a PR if anything is unclear!).

 ## Overview